-If you've done your research of study and volunteer programs, you probably already know that one of the biggest benefits of the ILP program is that you only have to pay for the first semester.
+If you've done your research and compared study abroad and volunteering programs, you probably already know that one of the biggest benefits of the ILP program is that you only have to pay for the first semester.
 Seriously.

-If you volunteer with International Language Programs, you can volunteer once ... then go back for free once, twice, three times ... or more!
+If you volunteer with International Language Programs, you can volunteer once ... then go back for practically free once, twice, three times ... or more!
+Currently the record holder for the most about of ILP semesters is Kerry, and she's done 10!

-With every ILP group, there is a peer volunteer who leads and cares for the group that semester.
-ILP Head Teachers are volunteers who did such a great job their first semester teaching abroad, that we'd love for you to volunteer abroad again, for practically free.
+With every ILP group, there is a peer volunteer who who is the designated leader that semester.
+ILP Head Teachers are volunteers who did such a great job their first semester teaching abroad, and wanted to have the experience all over again.
+Maybe they are volunteering in the same country again, or maybe they wanted to try a new country and see more of the world.

 Because of this great deal, many ILP volunteers have been able to travel the world multiple times on the smallest of budgets.
-Areil Larsen currently holds the record with 7 semesters and she's been gracious enough to share a few of her experiences with us.
+Areil Larsen went on 7 semesters and she's been gracious enough to share a few of her experiences with us.

 "The decisions I made to volunteer with ILP have been some of the best decisions of my life.
 Not only did I get to do some of the best things, like teaching English and traveling, but I met some really wonderful people, and learned a lot of life lessons.
 During my seven semesters abroad I did everything from enjoying the beaches of Mexico, to leaving my mark on the Great Wall of China, to watching world famous opera in the square outside the National Opera House in Vienna.